Why Check Device History Before Logging In to OKX?

 Who This Is For

-- Best for readers trying to handle review OKX device history before login without backtracking mid-process.
+• Best for readers trying to handle Review device history before logging in to OKX without backtracking mid-process.

 Why Start Here

-Many login issues are not caused by a bad password but by failing to align device history with your current environment first.
+Many login issues are not caused by a wrong password, but by a mismatch between device records and your current environment.
 Most friction at this stage comes from checking Trusted devices, Unknown logins and Alert handling separately instead of as one flow.

 Suggested Path

-- Start by checking whether the device you plan to use belongs to your long-term trusted environment, and avoid high-risk actions on an unfamiliar device.
+1. First, check whether the device you plan to use belongs to a long-term trusted environment, and avoid high-risk actions on unfamiliar hardware.

-- Then review your device history for any login traces you do not recognize and rule them out before continuing.
+2. Then review your device history for any login traces you clearly do not recognize, and rule them out before continuing.

-- If a security alert appears, follow the on-screen handling order and do not repeat login attempts across multiple devices at the same time.
+3. If the page shows a security alert, follow the on-screen order and avoid repeated logins from multiple devices at the same time.

 Checks Before You Act